madlab-ucr/GriD/README.md

 - `Data`: The text of the snippet.
 - `Label`: The label of the snippet, where `0` indicates that the snippet is human-written and `1` indicates that the snippet is GPT-generated.

+Please refer to the paper for more details on how the dataset was collected and processed.

 ## Running GpTen

 The code for our method, GpTen, is available in the [`pipeline.py`](/pipeline.py) script.
 The required Python packages and versions can be found in the [`requirements.txt`](/requirements.txt) file.